gabyse1/portfolio/README.md

 ## Getting Started

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-- Have a computer
+- Have `git` installed on your local computer.

 ### Install

-- Install git on your local computer.
 - Clone this repository to your local computer.
 Choose the location you prefer.

 ### Usage

-- This project display a basic mobile and desktop skeleton of a portafolio.

-### Deployment

-- Execute the index.html file to display the project.
+- Execute the `index.html` file to open it in a browser.

 ## Authors